-For example, see my analysis of Whitney Houston’s death with primary directions.
+For an example, see my analysis of Whitney Houston’s death with primary directions.
 The Ascendant is hyleg according to the rules given by Dorotheus.
 She died while the directed Ascendant was in the Saturn bound of Taurus, which spans from 22 Taurus to 27 Taurus.
 There are no planets at all in her chart from 22-27 of any sign in aspect to Taurus, so no planet casts its ray into the bound.
-This means that Saturn took over the prorogation (distributor), without the influence of the ray of any benefic, an indication of serious threat.
+This means that Saturn took over the prorogation (i.e. was the distributor), without the influence of a benefic.
+This is an indication of serious threat.
 Interestingly, Saturn as a health threat is also indicated natally, and reflected in a number of predictive techniques at the time.

-Note that her death was by accidental drug overdose rather than natural causes, so this isn’t a simple matter of indicated “health crisis”.
-This is simply an indication of death or at least a true threat to her life.
-This clarifies that the hyleg is about life fundamentally, not just ebbs and flows in the strength of health.
+Note that her death was by accidental drug overdose rather than natural causes.
+This isn’t a simple matter of an indicated “health crisis”.
+This is an indication of death or at least a threat to her life.
+This clarifies that the control is a symbol of life itself, not just ebbs and flows in the strength of one’s vitality or health.

-Dorotheus did not take the alcocoden to signify the length of life.
-He looked at directions to the hyleg, both in terms of bounds and aspectually, as indicating the time of death.
-Therefore, in the Dorothean technique the hyleg describes the life force, and the alcocoden merely aids in its identification.
-Timing is done by directions to the hyleg, both by bounds and aspectually.
-Dorotheus used ascensional times for his directions, though I’ve had good results with true primary directions.
+Dorotheus did not take the governor to signify the length of life.
+He looked at directions to the control, both in terms of bounds and aspectually, as indicating the time of death.
+Therefore, in the Dorothean technique the control describes the life force, and the governor merely aids in its identification.
+Timing is done by directions to the control, both by bounds and aspectually.
+Dorotheus used ascensional times for his directions.
+I’ve had some good results with true primary directions involving the control.

 A Cornucopia of Length of Life Techniques

-The Valens material on length of life is the most complex out of all of the Hellenistic treatments, and he actually presents multiple techniques in Book III of his Anthology.
-There are also many more techniques in various books of the Anthology.
+The Valens material on length of life is the most complex out of all of the Hellenistic treatments.
+He actually presents multiple techniques in Book III of his Anthology.
+There are also many more techniques in various books of that work.
 These often involve various combinations of ascensional times with planetary years.
 I will be touching on a couple of the techniques only briefly here, as they relate to the hyleg/alcocoden type of approach.